Website Manager

 Selection Process for Managers and Coaches

-• The Manager for each All-Star team will be selected prior to the player selection process by the applicable Division Commissioner in consultation with the President, VP Sr Commissioners, and, for purposes of the Pinto National, Mustang, and Bronco divisions, the regular season managers for each such division.
+• The Manager (aka Head Coach) for each All-Star team will be selected prior to the player selection process by the applicable Division Commissioner in consultation with the President, All Stars Director, and possibly other members of the South Bay PONY Board.
 The Manager will be the primary coach and day-to-day decision maker for the applicable All-Star team.

-• Coaches for each All-Star team will be selected by the Manager of each team, subject to the approval of the Division Commissioner.
+• Coaches (aka Assistant Coaches) for each All-Star team will be selected by the Manager of each team, subject to the approval of the Division Commissioner.
 Coaches will assist the Manager with coaching and other duties.

 • Managers and coaches will generally be selected from the pool of regular season managers and coaches, though there may be exceptions to this rule due to availability or other reasons.
 Except to the extent otherwise provided for herein, all Managers and coaches will be subject to the same general policies and procedures applicable to regular season managers and coaches.